eeLude/liftmaxing/README.md

 # Dashboard

-A personal hub for gym progress, reading, mood, and music — one clean screen instead of juggling separate apps.
+A personal hub for tracking habits and progress one clean screen instead of juggling separate apps.

 ## Why

 I built this for myself.
-No ads, no analytics, no selling accounts — just my data in my own database.
-The home screen is **Dashboard**; the gym section keeps the **Liftmaxing** header.
+No ads, no analytics, no selling accounts, just my data in my own database.

 ## Stack